-Chapter 4: Implementation
+Chapter 4: IMPLEMENTATION

 The vision of the Forest Glen/Montgomery Hills Sector Plan will be implemented through a combination of public and private initiatives.
-These strategies include the redevelopment and upgrading of private properties, new public facilities made possible through federal, state and county capital improvement programs, and public/private partnership projects.
+These strategies include the redevelopment and upgrading of private properties, new public facilities made possible through federal, state and county Capital Improvement Program, and public/private partnership projects.

-A. Zoning
+4.1 Zoning

-Following the sector plan's approval by the County Council and adoption by the Maryland-National Capital Park and Planning Commission, a sectional map amendment (SMA) will apply the plan's zoning designations to the official zoning map of Montgomery County.
+Following the sector plan's approval by the Montgomery County Council and adoption by the Maryland-National Capital Park and Planning Commission, a sectional map amendment (SMA) will apply the plan's zoning designations to the official zoning map of Montgomery County.

-B. Commercial Residential (CR) and Employment Office (EOF) Zones
+4.2 Commercial Residential Town (CRT) and Employment Office (EOF) Zones

-The CR and EOF zones will allow for higher density under the optional method of development along with the requirement for public amenities.
-These public benefits and amenities are categorized and assigned benefit points.
+The CR and EOF zones will allow for higher density under the optional method of development along with the requirement for public benefits.
+These public benefits are categorized and assigned benefit points.
 To meet the threshold set by optional method development, projects must meet the category and point benefit requirements.
 The plan prioritizes the following public benefits for all optional method development projects, except where noted in the Chapter 3 site-specific recommendations:

 - Major public facility, including bus rapid transit (BRT) stations and undergrounding of utilities.

 - Minimum parking

 - Tree canopy

 - Exceptional design

 - Public open space

-- Energy conservation and generation
+- Energy conservation and generation.

-C. Updated Road Design Standards
+4.3 Updated Road Design Standards

 This plan supports the creation of a road design standard equivalent to Montgomery County's Context Sensitive Road Design Standards for Urban Roads.
 These standards are applied to multimodal corridors, such as the Georgia Avenue corridor in the Forest Glen/Montgomery Hills Sector Plan area.
 The creation of new road design standards for the county can occur through the Vision Zero Action Plan or an alternative process to update the county's road design standards to reduce speeds and lane widths, and improve infrastructure for pedestrians, bicyclists and transit users.
+The Planning Department and MCDOT are cooperatively working on a joint project to review and reclassify the county's streets, which will result in a new complete street policy and design standards.

-D. Bicycle Pedestrian Priority Area
+4.4 Bicycle Pedestrian Priority Area

-The plan recommends the Montgomery County Department of Transportation (MCDOT) initiate a joint Bicycle Pedestrian Priority Area (BiPPA) plan for the two existing BiPPAs, Forest Glen and Montgomery Hills, to identify and prioritize plans for implementing small but necessary pedestrian improvements.
+The plan recommends MCDOT initiate a joint Bicycle Pedestrian Priority Area (BiPPA) plan for consolidating the two existing BiPPAs, Forest Glen and Montgomery Hills.
+This BiPPA plan would identify and prioritize proposals for implementing small but necessary pedestrian improvements.